simbarashemaketa-blip/Networking-Brief-Agent/SETUP.md

 **Contacts not loading** — confirm the file is at `data/contacts.xlsx` exactly, and column names match the table above

-**Actions tab not showing the workflow** — confirm the `.github/workflows/intelbrief.yml` file uploaded correctly; the `.github` folder must be at the root of the repo
+**Actions tab not showing the workflow** — confirm the `.github/workflows/intelbrief.yml` file was uploaded correctly; the `.github` folder must be at the root of the repo

+Feel free to use Claude Code to get any help with this setup!